HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 ## Database Tuning

-Multiple databases domains are used to hold information in HCL Portal and Web Content Manager 9.5.
+Multiple database domains are used to hold information in HCL Portal and Web Content Manager 9.5.
 The databases and related domains supported by Portal are:

 1. Release (release domain).
 This is the primary database domain used by the base Portal scenario.
 2. Customization (customization domain).
 This database receives some light traffic in our scenarios.